By Terry Corbell

 Employee morale affects performance.
 Study after study shows a significant percentage of worker morale is mediocre, at best.
 That’s often the case even for companies that are able to pay competitive wages and benefits.
-As you might guess, it’s a bigger quandary for business owners that don’t have enough cash flow for raises.

 There are strategies you can implement if a valued employee wants a raise, and money’s tight.
-It’s also possible to sleep well and not worry about keeping your top employees.

-What about the rest of the team?
 What can be done to improve the morale of employees to perform at their highest possible levels?

-Employees, who otherwise have good attitudes, appreciate positive communication.
 They like knowing they’re contributing to the welfare of their employer, and that they’re appreciated as an asset to the organization.

 To boost your employees’ morale, here are some easy-to-follow strategies: